virtadpt/exocortex-halo/README.md

 exocortex_sip_client/

 A command line application (mostly) that can be used to place calls into the PSTN via a Voice-Over-IP provider and play a .wav file into the call.
 I designed it to work as part of a larger toolkit of utilities.
+Requires PJSIP (http://www.pjsip.org/) (but NOT PJSUA) to implement SIP functionality.

 Special thanks to The Test Call (http://thetestcall.blogspot.com/) for providing the default phone number for debugging.
 I got kind of tired of rickrolling myself...